Cedric James

-Cedric James (born March 19, 1979) is an American former professional football wide receiver in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and New England Patriots.
-He played college football at Texas Christian University.
+Cedric James (born March 19, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Minnesota Vikings, Dallas Cowboys, and New England Patriots.
+He played college football for the TCU Horned Frogs.

 Early life

 James attended Kennedale High School, where he was a two-time All-District 11-3A selection, registering in his senior season 27 receptions for 678 yards (25.11-yards per reception), 11 touchdowns and 10 carries for 155 yards (15.50 yards per attempt).
 He graduated in 1997.

 College career

 James accepted a football scholarship from Texas Christian University, where he played in a run oriented offense built around future College Football Hall of Famer LaDainian Tomlinson.
 As a true freshman, he appeared in 10 games, making 4 receptions for 51 yards.
 As a sophomore, he recorded 13 receptions (third on the team) for 167 yards (fourth on the team) and was the only wide receiver on the team to catch a touchdown pass.

 As a junior, he tallied 4 receptions (tied for sixth on the team) for 52 yards As a senior, he posted 19 receptions (tied for the team lead) for 310 yards (second on the team) and 3 touchdowns.
 He finished his career with 41 receptions for 593 yards and 4 touchdowns.